 The Beckleys acquired the property from Prebble in 1998.
 On Memorial Day weekend a year later, 500 visitors showed up for a tour of the newly renamed Glenwood Caverns.
 By 2003, the “little” cave tour operation was accommodating 100,000 visitors a year.
 To transport the burgeoning number of guests to the mountain-top cave entrance, the Beckleys installed a Poma gondola and dubbed it the Iron Mountain Tramway.

 Though interest in the caves was booming, the wait for a tour was breaching three hours.
 “We started putting in rides to give people something to do while they were waiting for the caves,” said Steve.
 The idea took off and launched the business in a new and unexpected direction – the planning of a mountain-top theme park with a Western history slant officially got underway.
 The first rides were installed in 2005, including the Alpine Coaster which is still a visitor favorite.
-Since then, a slew of thrill rides and attractions have been added to the Colorado theme park with the newest, the Haunted Mine Drop, to open in the summer of 2017.
+Since then, a slew of thrill rides and attractions have been added to the Colorado theme park including the newest, the Haunted Mine Drop, which opened during the summer of 2017.

 What began over two decades ago as nagging curiosity to explore a little known cave in Glenwood Springs has become America’s only mountain-top theme park, a place where the thrills run deep and the sky’s the limit!

 Hard work pays off.
 Check out a small sampling of accolades the Beckleys and Glenwood Caverns Adventure Park have received over the years!

 - The Haunted Mine Drop was voted the Best New Theme Park Attraction of 2017 by USA TODAY readers

 - The Alpine Coaster was named one of the 10 Best Roller-coaster Rides of Your Life by USA TODAY and Park World Magazine